 ALL grant recommendations require the final approval by SCF Board of Directors.
-Our Board meets once a month, except in November, to consider and approve requests received.
+Our Board meets almost every month, except in January, to consider and approve requests received.
 To allow time for processing, we ask that Fundholders submit their SCF Grant Request Form at least five (5) business days prior to each Board meeting.

-Donors/fund holders can request information about their Fund, their Fund balance, or the amount available to grant, at any time.
+Donors/fund holders may request information about their Fund, their Fund balance, or the amount available to grant, at any time.
 Any changes in legislation, or IRS procedures and policies, are sent to fundholders as soon as possible, and before they are implemented by law.
 SCF in-house grantmaking processes are amended to reflect these changes, and action is taken to notify our Fundholders.

 GRANTS FROM NON-SCHOLARSHIP FUNDS

 Only the donor/fundholder of record is permitted to recommend grants from his/her Donor-Advised fund.
 We follow a stringent, in-house procedure that governs our grantmaking process.

 - The donor must submit a completed Grant Request Form, providing information about the recommended grantee, the amount to be granted, and the purpose of the grant.

 - SCF staff conducts due diligence about the eligibility of the recommended grantee (we check 501(c)(3) status, Form 990 filings, current Board of Directors, and financial documents).

 - If eligible, the recommendation is listed on the agenda as an action item for the next SCF Board meeting.

 - The SCF Board votes on all such recommendations, and is documented in meeting minutes.